+Drywood termites are most prevalent in southern California, but also occur along most coastal regions and in the Central Valley.
 Drywood termites have a low moisture requirement and can tolerate dry conditions for prolonged periods.
 They remain entirely above ground and do not connect their nests to the soil.
 Piles of their fecal pellets/droppings, which are distinctive in appearance, may be a clue to their presence.
 The fecal pellets are elongate (about 3/100 inch long) with rounded ends and have six flattened or roundly depressed surfaces separated by six longitudinal ridges.
 They vary considerably in color, but appear granular and salt and pepperlike in color and appearance.
 Winged adults of western drywood termites (Incisitermes minor) are dark brown with smoky black wings and have areddish brown head and thorax; wing veins are black.
 These insects are noticeably larger than subterranean termites.

-Subterranean termite is the most destructive species of subterranean termites.
-Another destructive species in this group, theFormosan subterranean termite, Coptotermes formosanus, is now in California but restricted to a small area near San Diego and Los Angeles.
-Unlike the western subterranean termite, Formosan subterranean termites swarm at dusk and are attracted to lights.
+Another destructive species in this group is the Formosan subterranean termite, Coptotermes formosanus.
+They are now in California but restricted to a small area near San Diego and Los Angeles.
+Unlike the western subterranean termite, the Formosan subterranean termites swarm at dusk and are attracted to lights.

-The fungus is sensitive to high temperatures, air movement and rapid drying.
-Exposed timbers and timbers where there is good ventilation are rarely affected.
-Affected timber takes on a very dull brown color.
-The dry rot fruit body is often found on a timber to wall joint, this can some times be a reaction to unfavorable conditions.
-The body is quite tough and fleshy to feel, and develops a pancake like shape.
-The center is a yellow ocher when it is young and this develops to a deep rust color when it is older.
+Dry rot (section “1″ category: Structural Wood Destroying Organism) is due to severe timber decay in buildings.
+Described as a brown rot, it often occurs in damp timber due to un-vented spaces and when in contact with, or embedded in, wet brickwork or masonry.
+The fungus is sensitive to high temperatures, air movement, and rapid drying.
+Exposed timbers and timbers due to good ventilation are rarely affected.
+Affected timbers take on a very dull brown color.
+The dry rot fruit body is often found on a timber to wall joint as a reaction due to unfavorable conditions.
+The body is quite tough and fleshy to feel and develops a pancake like shape.
+The center is a yellow ocher when it is young and develops to a deep rust color when it is older.
 The deepening in color is a result of the fine, brown spores it produces which are generally gathered in a dust below the body.
 The edges of the fruit body will be white or grey.
-The fruit body may be the first visible sign of dry rot out break
+The fruit body may be the first visible sign of dry rot out break.